goutamgmb/NTIRE21_BURSTSR/README.md

 using the provided implementation of [AlignedPSNR](utils/metrics.py).
 Please refer to [evaluate_burstsr_val.py](scripts/evaluate_burstsr_val.py) script for an example on how to evaluate on BurstSR validation set.

+NOTE: The [evaluate_burstsr_val.py](scripts/evaluate_burstsr_val.py) script computes the AlignedPSNR score in the linear sensor space, before white-balancing or any intensity scaling.
+Since the RAW sensor values in the captured bursts are generally small (mean of around 0.1 - 0.2), the computed PSNR values are generally very high (> 47), since the maximum signal value in the PSNR computation is still assumed to be 1.0.
+In the ["Deep Burst Super-Resolution"](https://arxiv.org/pdf/2101.10997.pdf) paper, we computed the final scores on the white-balanced image, after scaling the image intensities to be between [0, 1].
+Thus the scores computed by [evaluate_burstsr_val.py](scripts/evaluate_burstsr_val.py) cannot be compared with the scores reported in the paper.

 ### Final Submission